kahunacohen/trackit/README.md

 meant for power-users (programmer types) who prefer working on the command-line over GUIs and prefer to avoid network traffic when managing personal financial data.

+It's essentially a light wrapper over embedded SQLite (https://sqlite.org/)--a file-based database.
+SQLite behaves like other relational databases (e.g. MySQL, Postgres etc.) but is file-based instead of server-based.

-Its main method of ingesting transaction records is by parsing and importing CSV files downloaded from your bank accounts into an embedded, file-based [sqlite](https://sqlite.org/) database, but it also allows you to manually manage transactions if need be.
+Its main method of ingesting transactions is by parsing and importing CSV files downloaded from your bank accounts, but it also allows you to manually manage transactions.

 ## Features
 - [x] **Cost**: free.
 - [x] **Cross-platform**: MacOS, Windows, Ubantu.
 - [x] **Entirely offline**: no internet connection needed, and thus, no inherent privacy concerns.
-- [x] **Multi-device**: leverages file-based database, so you are in charge of how (or if you even want to) sync the `*.db` file across multiple devices.
+- [x] **Multi-device**: leverages file-based database, so you are in charge of how (or if you even want to) sync the `trackit.db` file across multiple devices.
 - [x] **Flexible**: you can write custom queries against the auto-generated `trackit.db` sqlite file.
-- [x] **Performance**: It's all file-based and written in GO with embedded sqlite.
+- [x] **Performance**: It's all file-based and written in GO.
 It's fast.
 - [x] **Multi currency**: yes!
 - [x] **Categorization**: tag transactions with built-in categories, or manage your own custom categories.
 - [x] **Ignore selected transactions**: Mark certain transactions ignored (such as transfers), so they don't get included in